barracksiot/scenario-demo-v2/README.md

 ## Messaging

+### Set a billing status

 All emulated device will listen for messages.
-Devices wil be able to change their billing status between free and paying.
+Devices will be able to change their billing status between free and paying.
 To do so, send a message with the following payload :
 ```
 {